-Members of Mor-Gran-Sou Electric Cooperative, Inc., met at the Pavilion of Prairie Knights Casino and Resort north of Fort Yates on July 20 to conduct their business at the cooperative’s 65th annual meeting.
-This year’s theme was “Electric Cooperatives Build a Better World – Celebrating 65 Years of Service to the Membership.”
+Members of Mor-Gran-Sou Electric Cooperative, Inc., met at the Pavilion of Prairie Knights Casino and Resort north of Fort Yates on July 17 to conduct their business at the cooperative’s 68th annual meeting.
+This year’s theme was, “A Culture of Safety – Every Day, All Day.”

-The board of directors and staff of Mor-Gran-Sou wish to thank the members for participating in the 65th annual meeting of the membership, and look forward to meeting its members’ electrical needs in the future.
+The board of directors and staff of Mor-Gran-Sou wish to thank the members for participating in the 68th annual meeting of the membership, and look forward to meeting its members’ electrical needs in the future.